killer-it44/flashcards/README.md

 - Story-based learning
 - Navigate from deck entries to characters/expressions

-- Animations for switching to next flash card
-- Swipe gesture for flashcard
 - Manually adding deck entries should check if expression existing
 - From expression(s) or character(s) page, add to deck